- Increase investment in anti-racism and diversity education through internal lectures and training workshops

-- Host a forum focused on how to be an advocate for change through individual practice and civic engagement.
+- Provide resources to team members focused on how to be an advocate for change through individual actions and civic engagement

-- Facilitate informal opportunities for discussions that might not occur organically, such as small group lunches and a book club to discuss issues of race.
+- Facilitate opportunities for discussions such as small group lunches and a book club to discuss issues of race.

 Equity, Diversity, and Inclusion at Hord Coplan Macht